metova/MetovaTestKit/README.md

 If the closure did not throw an exception, the function returns `nil`.
 Otherwise, it returns an instance of `NSException` which you can verify is the exception you expected your block to throw.

-### Aynchronous Testing
+## Asynchronous Testing

 XCTest provides asynchronous testing capabilities using `expectation(description:)` and `waitForExpectations(timeout:handler:)`.
 However, when testing simple delayed asynchronous actions, this approach can be cumbersome and the intent might not be immediately obvious.
-Using MTK's `MTKPerformAsyncTest(after:testAction:)` utility method, these kinds of tests become simple and they read naturally.
+Using MTK's `MTKWaitThenContinueTest(after:testAction:)` utility method, these kinds of tests become simple and they read naturally.

 ```swift
 mockUserSearchNetworkRequest(withResponseTime: 0.5)